icon-hackathons/201902-dapp-competition-bu/README.md

 # ICON DApp Development Competition <br>

 ## About the competition <br>
 ICON, in partnership with the Baekseok University (BU), is pleased to announce theICON DApp Development for student competition.
-The program challenges studentsto submit their projects that create DApp using score.
+The program challenges students to submit their projects that create DApp using score.
 <br>

 ## Competition Period <br>